 Scholarships are gift-aid awarded on the basis of merit, academic excellence, and in some cases additional criteria such as study in a particular major, leadership, or financial need.
-Information about scholarships and grants are available at the Student Assistance Center.
-For information about the Patrons Scholarship contact the Los Angeles Valley College Foundation Office.
+For information about the Patrons Scholarship contact the Los Angeles Valley College Foundation Office, AD 100 or the counseling office.